 The next lines are slightly more romantic, and refer to tropes of love and obsession.
 He tells the listener that he wants, like an Elizabethan gentleman to call the listener “thine”.

 In contrast to this old fashioned way of speaking, he suggests that he’s going to tattoo the word “mercy” on his knuckles.
 These lines are distinctly different from those which came before.
 They are much gentler and suggest that rather than the speaker breaking the listener, it has gone the other way around.

 to have you forgotten

 The twenty-fourth line is enjambed, and in the twenty-fifth, a reader is informed that after everything the speaker said, he wants to have his lover “forgotten / by noon”.
 This line makes it even clearer that the speaker is confused by his emotions.
 At one time, he wants to destroy his lover, and at another, cherish her.

 Some of the tenderness which remains in his heart is shown through lines twenty-six through twenty-eight.
 He wants to know his lover by the simplest, and more intimate of details.
 One of these would be the marks on their knees “palsied by prayer”.

-The last two lines refers to the fake grin of a taxidermist’s creation, in this case, a bobcat.
+The last two lines refer to the fake grin of a taxidermist’s creation, in this case, a bobcat.
 Just as the skin spoke to a desire to nurture his love, the grin speaks to a facade of happiness.
-The grin is the left overs of a his love.
+The grin is the leftovers of his love.
 It is twisted and sewn into something that seems real, but everyone knows is not.